hamnaarif/Reveltek-Careers/Notes/python-test.md

       - Put the link to your Figma File in your Readme file to let people see your idea
    3. Mermaid Diagram
       - Create a mermaid.js diagram of how the app works
-   4. Make a branch called "functions"
-      - Inside this branch, create an atomic model folder structure of a python app.
+   4. Create an Atomic Model Folder Structure
-      - Inside the app branch, make a calculator function of any kind.
+      - Inside this issue, make a calculator function of any kind.
-   5. Create another branch called "gui"
+   5. Create a Tkinter GUI
-      - Inside this branch, add a tkinter 2-page app.
+      - Inside this issue, add a tkinter 2-page app.
-   6. Create a 3rd branch called "master"
+   6. Combine the above features
-      - Inside master, combine the other 2 branches.
+      - Inside the master branch, merge the GUI and the Atomic Model Folder Structure branches.
    7. Get the calculator to show up on gui and function properly.
    8. Turn this into a deliverable .exe file using pyinstaller.
    9. Add a feature enhancement to the calculator.